Logotype for Lynas Rare Earths Limited

 Executive summary

-• Launched 'Towards 2030' five-year growth strategy to optimize performance, increase capacity, and expand into the metal and magnet supply chain.
+• Launched the 'Towards 2030' five-year growth strategy to optimize performance, increase capacity, and expand into the metal and magnet supply chain.

 • CEO Amanda Lacaze announced intention to retire by end of FY26; succession process underway.